riinaeer/Tampere-EventApp/README.md

-# EventApp
+# EventApp (Fall 2024)

 ## Project Overview

 **EventApp** is a JavaFX-based application that provides an interface for displaying events and weather information.
 The application fetches event data from the **Visit Tampere API** and weather data from the **OpenWeatherMap API**.
 It displays all events on the main page, categorized and filtered based on user preferences and weather conditions.
 Additionally, it provides a 5-day weather information to help users plan their activities.
+This is a school project with team of four developers on fall 2024.

 ---